|

 The Cavern Club was reopened in 1984, and restored to its original

-energy of its heyday in the 1960s.
-There are discos and a full
+of its heyday in the 1960s.
+There are discos and a full programme

-programme of live music on offer - open Monday, Thursday, Friday
+of live music on offer - open Monday, Thursday, Friday and Saturday

-details.
-There is also a Beatles Magical Mystery Tour bus, which
+is also a Beatles Magical Mystery Tour bus, which visits Penny

-visits Penny Lane and Strawberry Fields.
-Advance booking available
+Lane and Strawberry Fields.
+Advance booking available by telephoning

 Merseyside